MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 ![Call log](./media/postfs_2.png "Call log")

 2. If files are shared during your Remote Assist call, you will see a list with your call log and files that you can post to your Field Service work order.
-Select **Post**.
+Select **Post All**.

 ![List of files](./media/postfs_1.png "List view of files")